aboorde/ghin-stats/documentation/INDEX.md

 ## 🏗️ Architecture Overview

-The GHIN Stats application follows these architectural principles:
+The Scratch Pad application follows these architectural principles:

 - **Frontend**: React with functional components and hooks
 - **Styling**: Tailwind CSS with utility-first approach